 Let’s Listen coincides with and cooperates with Synod 2021-2023: For a Synodal Church, an initiative of Pope Francis, but Bishop Felton emphasized the local importance of the process.

 “The church in our diocese has been through difficult times in recent years, and this listening is needed,” Bishop Felton said.
 “What the Spirit reveals through Let’s Listen will be as important and useful to Floodwood as it is to Rome.
 What we learn will help us discern the next step as our diocese mobilizes to the mission God has given us.”

 The sessions are open to Catholics and non-Catholics alike residing in the Diocese of Duluth.

-“Each session follows a model inspired by the account of the disciples walking the Road to Emmaus, described in the Gospel of Luke,” said Andrew Jarocki, Diocese of Duluth contact person for the Synodal Process.
+“Each session follows a model inspired by the account of the disciples walking the Road to Emmaus, described in the Gospel of Luke,” said Andrew Jarocki, Diocese of Duluth Contact Person for the Synodal Process.
 “As the disciples first shared their hurts with Jesus before realizing their hopes, so too does this process encourage the people of the diocese to share both what is in need of healing and what offers them hope in their personal lives, in the church, and in the communities where they live.”

-The process began with an official Kick Off Week of events throughout the diocese Feb.
+The process begins with an official Kick Off Week of events throughout the diocese Feb.
 20-27 and concludes in April 2022.
 To learn more about how to get involved in Let’s Listen, visit www.dioceseduluth.org/letslisten or call (218) 623-5038.